Concrete Calculator

 Ready-mix delivery (0.52m³ min order 1m³)Concrete + sub-base + formwork£180–£220

-My recommendation: For a single shed base, site-mixing is the best value if you have access to a cement mixer.
+My recommendation: For a single shed base, site-mixing is good value if you have access to a cement mixer.
 If hand-mixing, buy pre-mixed bags — 50 bags is doable in a day with a wheelbarrow.
 Only order ready-mix delivery if you are doing additional work (a path or patio) on the same day, since most suppliers have a 1m³ minimum.

 How Much Concrete for a Patio?
 Slab Calculator Guide